software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > The frontend developer guide goes here.
 > ```
 >
-> Also, include the following information about the implementation technologies:
+> Also, include the following information about the project structure and the implementation technologies:
 >
+> 1. The project consists of three components: _database_, _backend_ and _frontend_.
+Mention these components and describe the purpose of each of them
-> 1. Which programming language, frameworks and major libraries are used in the _backend implementation_?
+> 2. Which programming language, frameworks and major libraries are used in the _backend implementation_?
-> 2. Which _database platforms_ are used in different environments (development and production environment)?
+> 3. Which _database platforms_ are used in different environments (development and production environment)?
-> 3. Which programming language, frameworks and major libraries are used in the _frontend implementation_?
+> 4. Which programming language, frameworks and major libraries are used in the _frontend implementation_?

 ## Sprint Review